History of the Jews in Latin America and the Caribbean: Brazil

 The oldest synagogue in the Americas, Kahal Zur Israel Synagogue, located in Recife.

 Beth El Synagogue in São Paulo.

 Jews settled early in Brazil, especially in areas of Dutch rule.
 They set up a synagogue in Recife in 1636, which is considered the first synagogue in the Americas.
 Most of these Jews were conversos who had fled Spain and Portugal to the religious freedom of the Netherlands when the Inquisition began in Portugal in 1536.
 In 1656, following the Portuguese reconquest of Brazil, Jews left for the Caribbean islands and New Amsterdam under Dutch rule; the latter was taken over by the English in 1664 and was renamed as New York City.

 After independence in the 19th century, Brazil attracted more Jews among its immigrants, and pressure in Europe convinced more Jews to leave.
 Jewish immigration rose throughout the 19th and early 20th centuries, at a time of massive emigration from the Russian Empire (including Poland and Ukraine).
 Jewish immigration to Brazil was rather low between 1881 and 1900 although this was the height of other international immigration to Brazil; many were going to more industrialized countries.
 Between 1921 and 1942 worldwide immigration to Brazil fell by 21%, but Jewish immigration to Brazil increased by 57,000.
 This was in response to anti-immigration legislation and immigration quotas passed by the United States, Argentina, Canada and South Africa, persisting even after the crisis of Jews under the Third Reich became clear.
+Jewish refugee assistance in Brazil was supported through local committees.
+The American Jewish Joint Distribution Committee partnered with the Refugee Assistance Committee in Rio de Janeiro, funding services for refugees, including refugee homes such as Lar de União.
 The Brazilian government generally did not enforce its own immigration legislation.
-Lastly, the Jews in Brazil developed strong support structures and economic opportunities, which attracted Eastern European and Polish Jewish immigration.
+The Jews in Brazil developed strong support structures and economic opportunities, which attracted Eastern European and Polish Jewish immigration.
+After World War II, Brazil received Jewish Holocaust survivors from Central and Eastern Europe.
+According to the JDC Archives, more than 18,000 Jewish Holocaust survivors immigrated to Brazil between 1945 and 1959.
+Some were displaced persons who had first emigrated to Israel, later returned to Europe, and were admitted to Brazil in the early 1950s with the involvement of Jewish relief organizations, including the American Jewish Joint Distribution Committee and HIAS.

 Brazil has the 9th largest Jewish community in the world, about 107,329 by 2010, according to the IBGE census.
 The Jewish Confederation of Brazil (CONIB) estimates that there are more than 120,000 Jews in Brazil.
 Brazilian Jews play an active role in politics, sports, academia, trade and industry, and are well integrated in all spheres of Brazilian life.
 The majority of Brazilian Jews live in the state of São Paulo, but there are also sizable communities in Rio de Janeiro, Rio Grande do Sul, Minas Gerais and Paraná.